 - Never tamper with an alarm – they should never be painted, do not ever remove the batteries

-- Get smoke alarms professionally checked or replaced – know when they are due to expire and call Fully Wired Electrical to organise for our electricians to come and quickly replace your smoke alarms BEFORE they our outside the manufacturers warranty.
+- Get smoke alarms professionally checked or replaced – know when they are due to expire and call Fully Wired Electrical to organise for our electricians to come and quickly replace your smoke alarms BEFORE they are outside the manufacturers warranty.